 Sometimes it can be easy to hide with makeup, but other times, even the most full coverage of foundation won’t brighten your complexion.
 Luckily, there is something you can do about it.

 Here at Face Dr, we’ve helped thousands of clients brighten their complexions and get the dewy, healthy-looking skin we’re all striving for.
 Our team of experts have decades of experience with the latest products, in-clinic treatments and tips and tricks to help.
+To book your free online video skincare consultation with a Face Dr Skin Expert, tap the button below, or read on for more information on dull skin.

 If you’re looking to revive dull skin, read on to find out how.